Y0Coss/docs-fork/pages/web_cloud/web_hosting/hosting_how_to_get_my_website_online/guide.en-asia.md

 #### 2.3.
 Upload the files to the storage space.

-Once you have logged in to your storage space, all you need to do is put your website files online. **Please take special care when you select the folder you upload the files to.** For standard websites, the files should be uploaded to the “www” folder.
-However, if you host several websites on your hosting space, you have almost certainly registered several **Multi-sites**.
+Once connected to your storage space, you only have to upload the files of your website. **We recommend that you pay particular attention to the directory in which you are going to upload the files.** In a typical use case, the website must be uploaded in the "www" folder.
+However, if you are using your hosting for multiple websites, you have most likely declared multiple websites.

 To identify the folder that the website should be published from, go to the `Multi-site`{.action} tab in the OVHcloud Control Panel.
 In the table shown, check the `Root folder`{.action} listed for the domain in question.
 This is the folder in which you should publish the files for your website.